ChasinSpin/SkyPilot/dome/Documentation/UsageRules.md

 * Connect a laptop or other device to any of the clubs equipment, other than over Wifi
 * Change any settings on the ASIAIR
 * Use any gear belonging to the club with your devices, i.e. do not connect any of the clubs cameras to your laptop for example
+* Attach any cameras to the Widefield scope other than the clubs OSC Camera

 #### DO